- A 3 year old with a complete personality change and a return of separation anxiety.

 What are Some Non-invasive PANS/PANDAS Treatments?

-Since there is no definitive treatment that cures PANS/PANDAS and many children are treatment resistant, families have turned to integrative treatments to restore wellness.
+Since there is no definitive treatment that cures PANS/PANDAS and many children are treatment resistant, families have turned to integrative treatments for PANS and PANDAS to restore wellness.
 With infectious disease, when you hit the wall and have exhausted all other traditional medical options, patients turn to integrative medicine.
 Luckily, many find relief and for others, the road is a long path to healing.

 Common treatments include: